top of page

 DSC_0319.JPG

-Will there be access to outside space?
+Is there be access to outside space?

-Will lunch be provided?
+Is lunch be provided?

-Will the boys wear a uniform?
+Do the boys wear a uniform?

-Boys will wear the St Philip’s uniform comprising: blue blazers, blue/yellow ties, white shirts, grey jumpers (full sleeve or tank), charcoal shorts and charcoal socks.
+Boys wear the St Philip’s uniform comprising: blue blazers, blue/yellow ties, white shirts, grey jumpers (full sleeve or tank), charcoal shorts and charcoal socks.

-Perry’s uniform suppliers will supply all uniform.
+Perry’s uniform suppliers supplies all uniform.

-What will average class sizes be?
+What is the average class sizes?

-Our size is our USP and we expect to have up to 18 boys in each class, and to remain a single-form entry school.
-In Reception we expect to operate two classes of 9 boys in each.
+Our size is our USP and we expect to have up to 16 boys in each class, and to remain a single-form entry school.
+In Reception we expect to operate two classes of 8 boys in each.

-How will the fees be set?
+How are the fees set?

-We expect the fees to be £7,000 per term for Reception to Year 2.
-Current fees for boys in Years 3 to 8 are £7,450 per term.
 All fees are reviewed and set by the trustees in the Lent Term (March) preceding the new academic year.

-How will admissions work?
+How do admissions work?

-All boys must be registered via the Registrar, Mrs Fiona Kaye, and pay a non-refundable registration fee of £150.
+All boys must be registered via the Registrar, Mrs Fiona Kaye, and pay a non-refundable registration fee of £240.

 All potential parents will meet the Head Master and tour the School so that the School’s values and approach are clearly understood.
 Once parents have visited the School and completed the registration process, boys will be invited to attend an informal assessment, known as a 'play day' at St Philip’s.